-7.4 CHECKS AND INSPECTIONS
+7.4 REPAIRS

-In case of small tears, you can temporarily repair these by using the Ripstop tape included in the repair kit, as long as no stitching is required to mend the fabric.
+In the case of small tears, you can temporarily repair these by using the Ripstop tape included in the repair kit, as long as no stitching is required to mend the fabric.

 Any other tears or repairs should be done in a specialist repair shop by qualified personnel.